Bail and Bail Bonds

 What Is The Premium?

-In Southern California, the cost of the bail bond, which is called "the premium," is generally 10% of the total bail amount.
+In California, the cost of the bail bond, which is called "the premium," is generally 10% of the total bail amount.
 You do not get this money back.
 The premium is fully earned upon the release of the accused.
+Rebates may be applied.